 A related BrE term is smart casual, meaning 'dressed informally, yet neatly and stylishly'.
 When my mother visited me in South Africa in the mid-1990s, a hotel's notice that the dining room had a smart casual dress code nearly sent her into crisis.
 She kept saying, "What does that mean?
 Can I wear slacks?
 What does that mean?"

-The OED has a draft entry for smart casual, which goes:
+The OED has a draft entry (now a full entry) for smart casual, which goes: